 S/Sgt Donald McDonald Barden was born in 1920 in Richland County, South Carolina, to Clementina McDonald-Barden.
 Later, his mother married John A. Lemmons, which made him the brother of three sisters, a step-sister, and a step-brother.
 He later resided in Richmond County, Georgia, and worked in a shoe store.
-On July 24, 1940, he enlisted in the U.S. Army at Fort Benning, Georgia.
-He did his basic training at Ft.
-Benning, but it is not known what tank school he attended.
+On July 24, 1940, he enlisted in the U.S. Army at Fort Benning, Georgia, and did his basic training at Ft.
+Benning.
+It is not known what tank school he attended.
 After completion of basic training, he was assigned to the 753rd Tank Battalion.

 In the late summer of 1941, the 753rd was sent to Camp Polk, Louisiana, but did not take part in the maneuvers that were taking place.
 After the maneuvers, the 192nd Tank Battalion was ordered to Camp Polk where it learned that it was being sent overseas.
 Since the battalion was made up of National Guard units, the members of the battalion 29 years old or older were allowed to resign from federal service.
 Replacements for these men were sought from the 753rd.
 Donald volunteered, or had his name drawn, and was assigned to D Company.